datacarpentry/rr-intro/intro-02-instr-notes.md

 - The analysis is self-documenting
 - It's easy to extend or refine analyses by copying and modifying code blocks
 - The results of the analysis can be disseminated by sending R Markdown and providing data sources, or just simply providing the generated HTML of just a summary of the analysis is needed

 ## Reproducibility checklist:

-Point them to the checklist, don't read the whole list (too long), but can discuss the documentation part if there is time.
+Point them to the checklist (`checklist.md`), don't read the whole list (too long), but can discuss the documentation part if there is time.